David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 To use the main program, "lobsterpincer_spectator.py" (in "LobsterpincerSpectatorForWin"):

+1. Make sure your phone and Windows computer are in the same Wi-Fi network.

-1. Open the app on your phone (that turns your phone into an IP camera), mount the phone on some kind of physical structure, and edit the `IMAGE_SOURCE` variable in "capture_and_label_img.py" (see step 1 of the data-collection procedure above).
+2. Open the app on your phone (that turns your phone into an IP camera), mount the phone on some kind of physical structure, and edit the `IMAGE_SOURCE` variable in "capture_and_label_img.py" (see step 1 of the data-collection procedure above).

-2. Edit the `FULL_FEN_OF_STARTING_POSITION`, `A1_POS`, and `BOARD_CORNERS` variables in "capture_and_label_img.py" (feel free to edit other variables as well, but these three are generally the most relevant to the user).
+3. Edit the `FULL_FEN_OF_STARTING_POSITION`, `A1_POS`, and `BOARD_CORNERS` variables in "lobsterpincer_spectator.py" (feel free to edit other variables as well, but these three are generally the most relevant to the user).

-3. Run "lobsterpincer_spectator.py" from the "LobsterpincerSpectatorForWin" directory and tune the slider values.
+4. Run "lobsterpincer_spectator.py" from the "LobsterpincerSpectatorForWin" directory and tune the slider values.

-4. Play the game against your opponent.
+5. Play the game against your opponent.
 At any point during the game, feel free to press 'p' to pause the program, press 'r' to resume the program, or press 'q' to quit the program.

-5. After the game, feel free to use "saved_game.pgn" for postgame analysis.
+6. After the game, feel free to use "saved_game.pgn" for postgame analysis.

 The video in the [Overview](#overview) section demos the case where `BOARD_CORNERS` is set to `[[0, 0], [1199, 0], [1199, 1199], [0, 1199]]`.
-In this case, manual (predetermined) chessboard detection is used, which accelerates the move-registration process (each move takes about 5 seconds to register with Intel(R) Core(TM) i5-8250U).
-If `BOARD_CORNERS` is set to `None`, automatic (neural-network-based) chessboard detection is used, and each moves takes about 6 seconds to register with Intel(R) Core(TM) i5-8250U.
+In this case, manual (predetermined) chessboard detection is used, which accelerates the move-registration process (each move takes at most 6 seconds to register with Intel Core i5-8250U).
+If `BOARD_CORNERS` is set to `None`, automatic (neural-network-based) chessboard detection is used, and each moves takes at most 8 seconds to register with Intel Core i5-8250U.

 ## Technical Details